Teenage Drug Abuse And Addiction

 It’s important to know the difference between drug abuse and addiction.
 Many teens experiment with drugs but aren’t addicted.

 Teen drug abuse can have long-term cognitive and behavioral effects since the teenage brain is still developing.

 Recognition and prevention of drug use can end an emerging problem before it starts.
-Setting a good example and having talks about drug use are strong tools for teenage substance abuse prevention.
+Setting a good example and having talks about drug use can aid in teenage substance abuse prevention.

 Teen Drug Experimentation

 Half of all new drug users are under the age of 18.
 Experimentation plays the biggest role in teenage drug use.
-However, experimentation is a fact of life and just because a teen has tried drugs or alcohol doesn’t mean they will become an addict.
-It’s more important to understand why some teens are tempted to experiment.
+However, experimentation is a fact of life — and just because a teen has tried drugs or alcohol doesn’t mean they will become an addict.
+It’s more important to understand why some teens are tempted to experiment in the first place.

 Common reasons teens abuse drugs include: